Ecommerce-COVID-19-Response/offline2on/src/pages/resources/how-to-start-a-website.md

 |Wix                   |Easy        |[Hosting included, Theme builder, Coupons/discounts, 24/7 Support, POS integrations<br><br>See all features](https://www.wix.com/ecommerce/website)              |E-commerce starts at $23/month                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |Webflow               |Easy        |[Hosting included, Theme builder, 24/7 Support, POS integrations<br><br>See all features](https://webflow.com/ecommerce)                                         |Websites starting at $29/month.
 E-commerce starts at $80/month                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |WooCommerce           |Intermediate|[WordPress required<br><br>Theme builder, Coupons/discounts, POS integrations<br><br>See all features](https://woocommerce.com/features/)                        |Core is free, addons vary.
 Hosting not included                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |

+## Getting More Help
+If you are feeling overwhelmed and could use some guidance through this process, [reach out to us](../merchants) and we will help connect you to a resource or agency that can help!